schitresh/computer_science/operating_system/13_storage_management.md

 - At the top of the file system is the root directory (represented by '/')
   - All other files are descendants of root
 - Each file and directory has an owner, a group, and permissions
-- Supports symbolic links: pointers to other files or directrories
+- Supports symbolic links: pointers to other files or directories
   - Without the need of physically moving them around

 ### Structure